CornellAikido/website/pages/about.md

 and [Aikikai Hombu Dojo](http://www.aikikai.or.jp/eng/index.html){:target="_blank"} (international Aikido headquarters) in Tokyo, Japan.

+This organization is a registered student organization of Cornell University.

 ## About this Website
 This website was designed by [Pine Wu](https://github.com/octref), [David Udelson](https://github.com/dudelson), and Mark Reichert.